rafawendel/rafawendel/README.md

 🌍 Supporter for great edu projects: 🌷 KhanAcademy, 🦉 Duolingo

 ❤️‍🔥 Embracer of best practices by design, incremental compounding changes and behavioral theory

+🚲 Bike rider and favorable of a systemic approach for a greener future

 🧙🏼‍♂️ Strongly inclined towards magical classes